Roman Hruska: Mediocrity comments

 In 1970, Hruska addressed the Senate, urging it to confirm Richard Nixon's nomination of G. Harrold Carswell to the Supreme Court.
 Responding to criticism that Carswell had been a mediocre judge, Hruska argued:

 Even if he were mediocre, there are a lot of mediocre judges and people and lawyers.
 They are entitled to a little representation, aren't they, and a little chance?
 We can't have all Brandeises, Frankfurters and Cardozos.

 Democrats seized upon these remarks, and the Carswell nomination failed.

 Retirement and personal life

-Hruska moved back to Omaha in 1976, and lived there until his death.
+Hruska moved back to Omaha in 1976 and lived there until his death.
 On April 10, 1999, he fell and broke his hip.
 He died fifteen days later from complications during treatment.
 He was buried in Bohemian Cemetery in Omaha.

-Hruska was married to Victoria Kuncl Hruska.
-They had three children: Jana, Quentin and Roman, Jr.